cloudmesh/cloudmesh-storage/README-source.md

 in 'cloudmesh-storage\tests' directory.The file structure in Azure is different from other providers.Therefore, a different pytest was used.

+For running pytest for parallelgdrive, use the test_storage_parallelgdrive1.py in 'cloudmesh-storage\tests' directory.The file structure in gdrive is different from other providers.
+Therefore, a different pytest was used.
+The get function is not working with the pytest, even though it works when running in command line.

 Recently we are working on several new storage providers that improve the performance.
 This is based on using a parallel queue to organize the transfers.